Dizziness is a term that is often used to describe 2 different symptoms: lightheadedness and vertigo.

 Chang AK, Olshaker JS.
 Dizziness and vertigo.
 In: Marx JA, Hockberger RS, Walls RM, eds.
 Rosen's Emergency Medicine.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 99.

 Post RE, Dickerson LM.
 Dizziness: a diagnostic approach.
 Am Fam Physician.
 2010 Aug 15;82(4):361-8, 369.

-Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-

 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.